mholta/cv/README.md

-# Simple CV-maker using HTML, CSS and JS
+# HTML-page for making CV